SecretFoundation/docs/docs/node-guides/basic-security.md

 ## Key based SSH authentication

-SSH keys, similarly to crypto currency keys, consist of a public and private key.
-The machine you store the private key on should be a machine you trust, and the correspending public key is what you add to your server to secure it. **For this reasons be sure to securely store a backup of your private ssh key.**
+SSH keys, similarly to cryptocurrency keys, consist of public and private keys.
+You should store the private key on a machine you trust.
+The  corresponding public key is what you will add to your server to secure it.

+**Be sure to securely store a secrure backup of your private ssh key.**

 From your local machine that you plan to SSH from, generate an SSH key.
 This is likely going to be your laptop or desktop computer.
-This is written for OSX or Linux.
+Use the following command if you are using OSX or Linux:

 ```bash
 ssh-keygen -t ecdsa